 \section{The non-splitting condition}

 We study here the phenomenon of splitting at infinity in families of curves of several parameters.
 The following definition of limit sets was used in a particular setting in \cite{TZ} and corresponds to the notation ``limsup'' used in \cite{DD}.
-We have learned from \cite{DD} that such limits have been considered clasically by Painlev\' e, Kuratowski and others.
+We have learned from \cite{DD} that such limits have been considered classically by Painlev\' e and Kuratowski.

 \begin{definition} Let $\{M_k\}_k$ be a sequence of subsets of $\bR^{m}$.
-A point $x\in\bR^{m}$ is called \emph{limit point} of $\{M_k\}_k$ if there exists a sequence of points $\{x_i\}_{i\in \bN}$ with $\lim_{i\to\infty}x_i=x_0$ and such that $x_i\in M_{k_i}$ for some integer sequence $\{k_i\}_i \subset \bN$ with $\lim_{i\to\infty}k_i=\infty$.
+A point $x\in\bR^{m}$ is called \emph{limit point} of $\{M_k\}_k$ if there exists a sequence of points $\{x_i\}_{i\in \bN}$ with $\lim_{i\to\infty}x_i=x$ and such that $x_i\in M_{k_i}$ for some integer sequence $\{k_i\}_i \subset \bN$ with $\lim_{i\to\infty}k_i=\infty$.

 The set of all limit points of $\{M_k\}_k$ will be denoted by $\lim M_k$. \end{definition}